Painful sex after menopause affects up to 45% of postmenopausal women. Yep, it’s really time we talked about it more.

-But why is sex painful after menopause?
+So why is sex painful after menopause?
 And what can you do to ease the discomfort and start enjoying your sex life again?

 In this article: 📝

-- What causes painful sex after menopause?
+- Why does sex hurt after menopause?

-What causes painful sex after menopause?
+Why does sex hurt after menopause?

-And vaginal tissue that’s thinner and more fragile can easily become inflamed during penetration, even sometimes bleeding or tearing.
+And vaginal tissue that’s thinner and more fragile can easily become inflamed during penetration, even sometimes vaginal bleeding or tearing.

-The level of pain felt during sex after menopause can vary from person to person.
+The level of pain during sex after menopause can vary from person to person.

 These negative feelings can make sex more painful—you might find it harder to get aroused and lubricated, or your vaginal muscles might clench, making penetration more difficult.
-It’s a vicious cycle.

 Just because you’ve gone through menopause, that doesn’t mean that pain during sex is always a direct result of menopause.

 Other reasons that you might experience pain during sex at any age include: